tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

 I use the Undoer in the experimental "LightRepository" and EventStoreBridge.
-So, as a recap: ordinary repository that uses only in memory or Postgres storage will not need the undoer because in memory and postgres storage support multiple stream transactions.
+So, as a recap: when the repository uses only in memory or Postgres storage, it has no need of any undoer because in memory and postgres storage support multiple stream transactions.
+If you will use EventStoreDb as storage, you will need to provide an undoer for each command that is part of a multiple stream transaction.

 Before giving an example of undoer let me rewrite the abstract definition of a command.